Bangle

 Often we have clients who have a well placed coral but

-still express weaker mars indications like sensitivity
+still express weaker Mars indications like sensitivity

 that as we get older our receptivity to planetary energies